 Main Parameters of Street Light Poles

 Here, you will come across some of the most important parameters in street light poles.
 These are the following:

 Regarding the material, street light poles are divided into iron street light poles, stainless-steel street light poles, and aluminum alloy street light poles.
 Most of the street light poles are mainly made of iron.
 Stainless steel-street light poles and aluminum-alloy street light poles are usually used in garden lighting.
 It is also commonly used in landscape lighting with a height of fewer than 6 meters.

 The thickness of the pole wall is generally between 2 mm and 5 mm, depending on the height of the pole.
 The higher the pole’s height, the thicker the pole’s wall thickness.
-In addition, the thickness of the light pole’s wall is divided into the thickness before surface treatment and the thickness after surface treatment.
-After surface treatment, the lamp post’s wall thickness is about 0.2–0.3 mm thicker than it was before.
+In addition, the thickness of the light pole’s wall is divided into the thickness before and after surface treatment.
+After surface treatment, the lamp post’s wall thickness is about 0.2–0.3 mm thicker.

 The surface treatments of street light poles are mainly cold-galvanized and hot-dip galvanized.
-The validity period of hot-dip galvanizing to prevent the poles from being oxidized and corroding is more than 10 years.
-However, the validity period for cold galvanized anti-oxidative corrosion is more than five (5) years.
+The validity period of hot-dip galvanizing to prevent the poles from oxidizing and corroding is more than ten years.
+However, the validity period for cold galvanized anti-oxidative corrosion is over five (5) years.

 The flange can play the role of fixing the street light pole.
 The taller the pole, the larger the flange size.
 For example, the flange size of a 6-meter light pole is 280*280*12mm.

 Ground cages are usually buried in a cement base with exposed bolts on the ground.
 The flange’s hole position can match the ground ridge bolt, which fixes the street light pole.
 Therefore, when purchasing light street poles, make sure to carefully check the hole positions of the ground cage and flange.

 The Installation Process of the Street Light Pole